ICGS

 Elena Bonetti is an Italian lawyer and LLM student at Pace University specializing in Environmental Law.
 She is a 2024 Spring legal intern with with Diné Nihi Kéyah Project.
 Her research focuses on a comparative analysis of cooperatives, combining her legal experience with a passion for sustainable development and inclusive economic models.
 In her leisure time, Elena enjoys rock climbing, hiking, and experimenting with new recipes in the kitchen.

 Kelley Rutledge is a current graduate student at the University of Calgary in Alberta, Canada, pursuing her M.Sc. in Sustainable Energy Development.
 She combines her years of experience in upstream oil and gas operations with her passion for a sustainable energy transition.
 She possesses a strong interest in the incorporation of cultural and traditional elements into Indigenous led land use planning, specifically in relation to the utilization of different methods of knowing to encourage responsible development with land stewardship.
 Outside her academic pursuits, she enjoys sailing, creating artwork, and spending time with her family.
-For almost the full 2023 academic year, Kelley works closely with the Diné Nihi Kéyah Project, taking a holistic look at historical land use plans, particularly at elements needed to create meaningful representation for communities.
+For almost the full 2023 academic year, Kelley fulfilled a Capstone Project with the Diné Nihi Kéyah Project, taking a holistic look at historical land use plans, particularly at elements needed to create meaningful representation for communities.

 Mariah Bowman is currently a 2L at Elisabeth Haub School of Law at Pace University.
 She is a native Hoosier (or in other words, from Indiana).
 She received a B.S. in Economics at Ball State University in 2021.
 She interned at the Indiana Department of Transportation in 2019 and focused on preparing NEPA documentation.
 She was also a law clerk in the RCRA/CERCLA division of the U.S. Environmental Protection Agency in Washington D.C. for the summer of 2022.
 She is dedicated to public service and hopes her law career is encompassed by grassroots initiatives.
 Mariah assists the Diné Nihi Kéyah Project through Pace University Land Use Law Center law seminars, spring semester 2023.